 Note: To change the directory, specify an Output directory value on the Runtime Settings tab.
-For more information, see "Configuring Runtime Settings" on page 44.
+For more information, see "Configuring Runtime Settings" on page 43.

-- 2. If you selected source columns that are encrypted with Oracle Transparent Data Encyrption (TDE) when creating the configuration file, open the Oracle wallet: - a.
+- 2. If you selected source columns that are encrypted with Oracle Transparent Data Encyrption (TDE) when creating the configuration file, perform the following steps to open the Oracle wallet: - a.
 Click Specify PKCS#12 wallet and open the wallet file. - b.
 Enter a valid password in the PKCS#12 password field. - c.
 Click Open.

-The Fast Clone Console opens the wallet and writes master key IDs and values to the configuration file.
+If the direct path unload method is enabled, the Fast Clone Console opens the wallet file, reads the master key IDs and values from the file, and then writes the key IDs and values to the configuration file.